 At each grade level, content core ideas are integrated with science and engineering practices and crosscutting concepts.
 The science and engineering practices, content, and crosscutting concepts are used throughout K-12 science courses and build towards a progressively deeper understanding of the dimensions as students' progress through the years.
 Hands-on, student-centered, and inquiry-based approaches should be the emphasis of instruction.

 5th Grade, 8th Grade, High School Physical Science and Biology students will be assessed at the end of the year with a Milestones Assessment.
-Student/Parent Assessment Guides for these grade levels can be found with the grade level resources below.
+Student/Parent Assessment Guides for these grade levels can be found on the Science Family Hub.

 |Showing results for "Professor named Smith at Elementary School"

 - LaTonya Davis